wisdomwater/number-go-up/preface.md

 And there's nothing wrong with looking through the window.

 The trouble starts when we forget there's a world on the other side.

+## Engineers Have a Highly Refined Bullshit Detector

+One of the occupational hazards of being an engineer is that you develop a fairly sensitive bullshit detector.

+I don't mean that engineers are uniquely wise.
+Spend enough time with us and that theory will collapse quickly.

+I mean that we're trained to look at systems and ask how they break.

+Give an engineer a process and we'll find the edge cases.
+Give us a rule and we'll ask what happens when two rules contradict each other.
+Give us a metric and, whether intentionally or not, we'll eventually figure out how to make the number go up.

+This can create some interesting situations.

+Years ago, I worked with an engineer who was known for getting things done quickly.
+He moved fast.
+He wrote code.
+He delivered.
+There was always activity around him, and activity is wonderfully visible.

+The problem was that some of the code wasn't particularly good.

+Bugs followed.

+But here's where the system became almost beautiful in its absurdity: when those bugs came back, he fixed them.

+Quickly.

+So the same engineer could receive credit for delivering code rapidly and then receive additional credit for rapidly fixing the problems created by the code he'd delivered rapidly.

+The machine had achieved perpetual motion.

+Meanwhile, imagine another engineer approaching the same problem differently.
+She spends more time thinking before writing the code.
+She considers the architecture.
+She tests the edge cases.
+She asks an annoying question in a design review that forces everyone to rethink an assumption.
+The feature takes a little longer to complete.

+And it works.

+No emergency.

+No heroic debugging session.

+No pile of bugs closed.

+Not much to see, really.

+If we're not careful about what we're measuring, the first engineer can look dramatically more productive than the second.

+That's what I mean when I talk about thrash.

+Thrash is activity that looks like progress because things are happening.
+Code is being written.
+Bugs are being filed.
+Bugs are being fixed.
+Meetings are being held.
+Messages are flying.
+People are working late.
+There is urgency everywhere.

+The organization is vibrating with productivity.

+But activity and progress are not the same thing.

+Most engineers recognize this instinctively because we live close enough to the work to see the difference.
+We know that a thousand-line change isn't necessarily better than a hundred-line change.
+We know that closing ten bugs isn't necessarily better than preventing ten bugs.
+We know that the engineer staring quietly at a whiteboard might be doing more valuable work than the engineer furiously typing.

+But knowing that a metric is flawed doesn't free you from the metric.

+This is where the situation becomes less funny.

+If your organization decides that something matters, and attaches a number to it, you learn very quickly that arguing with the number can be dangerous.

+You can explain that the metric doesn't capture the work accurately.
+You can point out the edge cases.
+You can describe the incentives it's creating.
+You can even demonstrate how easily it can be gamed.

+Sometimes people listen.

+Sometimes you become the person who is "resistant to change."

+Or "not aligned."

+Or "not being a team player."

+Corporate language has an impressive ability to make disagreement sound like a character defect.

+And ultimately, most employees understand the power relationship.
+Your employer determines how your performance is evaluated.
+Your performance affects your compensation, your opportunities, and sometimes whether you continue to have a job.

+So you adapt.

+This doesn't require some grand act of dishonesty.
+Most metric gaming is much more mundane than that.
+You simply begin paying attention to the things the system has told you matter.

+If commits are visible, you make sure your commits are visible.

+If bugs closed matter, you close bugs.

+If AI interactions matter, you interact with AI.

+If token usage demonstrates adoption, you use tokens.

+This is rational behavior.

+That's important, because when a metric begins producing strange behavior, the easiest response is often to blame the people.

+Why are employees gaming the system?

+Why are teachers teaching to the test?

+Why are customer-service representatives rushing people off the phone?

+Why are engineers optimizing their work around whatever appears on the performance dashboard?

+Maybe because we told them to.

+Not explicitly, of course.

+Nobody sent an email saying, "Please distort your behavior so that our quarterly metrics look better."

+We didn't have to.

+We created the score.

+We attached consequences to the score.

+Then we acted surprised when people started playing the game.

+This is one of the central ideas we'll explore throughout this book: measurement is rarely passive once the person being measured knows the measurement exists.

+A metric begins as an attempt to observe behavior.

+Then it becomes an incentive.

+And incentives have a remarkable habit of creating the very reality we're trying to measure.

+The engineer sees this.

+The manager sees the dashboard.

+Both are looking at something real.

+But they are not necessarily looking at the same thing.